-- There are 14 colleges and universities with finance degree programs in Virginia.
+- There are 8 four-year not-for-profit colleges and universities with finance degree programs in Virginia.1

-- No schools offer a master’s or advanced degree in finance.
+- 1 school offers a master’s or advanced degree in finance.1

-- Highest graduate rate*: Virginia Polytechnic Institute and State University, 83%.1
+- Highest graduation rate*: Virginia Polytechnic Institute and State University 84%.1

-*For 4-year colleges and universities that offer a finance degree program.
+*For not-for-profit 4-year colleges and universities that offer a finance degree program.